Does the Pix-Star 15-inch digital frame charge monthly fees?

 Can Pix-Star 15-inch digital frames mount on the wall?

-Pix-Star 15-inch digital frames can mount on the wall thanks to their standard VESA mount and dedicated hanging holes.
+Pix-Star 15-inch digital frames can mount on the wall thanks to supporting using a standard VESA mount and coming with built-in hanging holes.
 The VESA mount provides a sturdy, secure, and robust wall mount.
 It’s the better choice if you have a particular place on the wall in mind.

 Pix-Star’s dedicated hanging holes let you quickly hang the frame on the wall.
 It’s ideal if you move the frame around the house (e.g., if you occasionally bring it into your bedroom).
 This method isn’t as permanent as the standard VESA mount but also isn’t quite as robust or sturdy.